Your Cart is Currently Empty

-Rick Davis is a retired battalion chief from the Loveland Fire Rescue Authority (LFRA) in Colorado.
+Rick Davis is a retired battalion chief from the Loveland Fire Rescue Authority (LFRA) in Colorado, author of the book The Furnace of Leadership Development.
 He served as a firefighter for thirty-seven years and with LFRA for over twenty-nine.
 During his time with LFRA, Rick led the Special Operations Team, the hazardous materials team, wildland firefighting program, recruiting program, health and safety program, and served as the department’s training chief.
 Rick is a veteran of both the United States Air Force and United States Marine Corps.

 Over the course of his career, Rick has spoken about and taught leadership and decision making to fire service, industry, and church groups.
 He wrote two research papers on situational awareness and tactical decision making under stress, and holds a B.S. in Business Administration from Kennedy Western University, a M.S. in Executive Fire Service Leadership from Grand Canyon University, and is a graduate of the National Fire Academy’s Executive Fire Officer Program.

 Originally from Cedarville, New Jersey, he now lives in Loveland, Colorado with his wife, Debbie, two daughters, Rebekah and Emily, and their dog, Java.
 Rick is a student of leadership and military history, and finds studying the Gettysburg Campaign of 1863 of great interest.
 He enjoys the Atlantic Ocean and walking Civil War battlefields.
 To invite Rick to speak at your event or organization, please contact him.